Anti-Aircraft Ammunition Disposal 1955-57

 Belmont’s Chemical Weapon Stockpile

-As the threat of war with Japan became inevitable in 1940, the New Zealand Government initiated a full mobilisation of New Zealand’s home defence forces.
-By early 1942 this mobilisation saw two Infantry Brigades deployed to Fiji and Three Divisions and several independent Brigades mobilised for home defence.
+As the threat of war with Japan became inevitable in 1940, the New Zealand Government fully mobilised New Zealand’s home defence forces.
+By early 1942, this mobilisation saw two Infantry Brigades deployed to Fiji, and Three Divisions and several independent Brigades mobilised for home defence.

 • 10,300 4.2-inch B4 (Tear) and Y4(Blister) chemical mortar bombs.

-With consignments of ammunition due to arrive in New Zealand in late 1942, construction of the new ammunition magazine areas had been initiated in 1940, with the construction of the Belmont Magazine Area beginning in September 1942.[1]
-The Belmont Magazine Area consisted of sixty-two Magazine buildings, with buildings 28 and 29 dedicated to holding chemical rounds from late 1943.
+With consignments of ammunition, due to arrive in New Zealand in late 1942, construction of the new ammunition magazine areas was initiated in 1940, with the construction of the Belmont Magazine Area beginning in September 1942.[1]
+The Belmont Magazine Area consisted of sixty-two Magazine buildings, with 28 and 29 dedicated to holding chemical rounds from late 1943.

 • 30,000 rounds to the Northern Military District